 So when you're learning how to concentrate the mind, the ability to get the mind really, really still is an important part of minimizing the mental pain around whatever physical or mental pain there may be.
 You learn how to relax around the pain.
 This is why Ajaan Lee talked about finding a part of the body that's comfortable.
-He compares it to a house where some of the floorboards are good and some are rotting.
-You don't walk on the areas where the floorboards are rotting, you don't lie down on them, because if you do, you're going to fall through.
+He compares it to a house where some of the floorboards are good and some of the floorboards are not so good.
+You don't walk on the areas where the floorboards are going to rot and you're going to fall through.
+You don't lie down on them.
 You walk or lie down on the areas where the floorboards are sound.
 As he points out, if there were no place in the body at all where there was a sense of ease, you'd be dead.
 So there must be someplace.
 If you have trouble finding it, think about the sense of space around the body.
 Focus there.
 And every movement of the mind that would pull you away from that, just let it go, let it go.
-Focus on the sense of well-being that you create as you breathe in in a way that feels good, breathe out in a way that feels good.
+Focus on the sense of well-being that you can create as you breathe in in a way that feels good, breathe out in a way that feels good.
 And systematically go through the body.
-Think of relaxing it from the top down to the toes, and from the toes up to the top.
+Think of relaxing it from the top down to the toes.
 Think of every pore in your skin opening up.
-All the little tiny muscles that hold the pores tight: Think of them opening up, opening up.
+All the little tiny muscles that hold the pores tight: Think of them opening up.
 Then let that sense of relaxation spread from the skin, in, in, into the body.

 As for the areas where you can't get a sense of relaxation or there's a sense of pain, just go around them.
 Don't touch them.
 Don't get involved with them.
 Think of the relaxation as a liquid seeping through the body.
 There are areas where it won't be able to seep.
-There are little rocks here and there.
-Okay, just go around them.
+There are these little rocks here and there.
+Ok, just go around them.
 That's the way of water.
-And we know that the way of water eventually erodes the rocks away.
+And we know the way of water eventually erodes the rocks away.